For many years the people of the DR Congo suffered the agonies inflicted by a series of devastating wars.

 We witnessed firsthand, how that way of life can put them into grave danger.
 One of their colleagues from another village was killed due to his work as a parliamentarian during the course of the film, and subsequently several of the other parliamentarians received death threats.
 While scared, they hashed out their concerns during numerous meeting and decided against toning down any of their activities or messages.

 But despite the best intentions and unending energy and determination, they are not always successful.
-Sometimes the children seeking help never return to the office intimidated by their victimizers, particularly when the perpetrator are parents or other family members.
-Sometimes the international organizations with whom they collaborate dismiss them as children because of their age, and shut them out of cases the parliamentarians brought out into the open.
+Sometimes the children seeking help never return to the office intimidated by their victimisers, particularly when the perpetrator are parents or other family members.
+Sometimes the international organisations with whom they collaborate dismiss them as children because of their age, and shut them out of cases the parliamentarians brought out into the open.

-But the Congolese police and legal organizations work wholeheartedly with the Children’s Parliament.
-We witnessed a police officer thanking Museke for bringing a young girl’s plight to his attention, and pledging to follow up on the legal end of the case, while Museke followed up on the socioeconomic side.
+But the Congolese police and legal organisations work wholeheartedly with the Children's Parliament.
+We witnessed a police officer thanking Museke for bringing a young girl's plight to his attention, and pledging to follow up on the legal end of the case, while Museke followed up on the socioeconomic side.

 Another major challenge for each of the parliamentarians is what they will do after they graduate from high school.
 In Congo, schooling is not paid for by the government and even primary school fees are too high for many families to afford.
 While all of the parliamentarians have excelled in school, many will not be able to attend college because their families cannot afford the fees.

 There are no scholarship programs, government loans or part-time jobs in Congo.
-We were so inspired by their tenacity, we contributed to a website which bridges the organization with international charities, in the hopes that through international donations, most if not all of them can attend college and law school and continue in their path of service.
+We were so inspired by their tenacity, we contributed to a website which bridges the organisation with international charities, in the hopes that through international donations, most if not all of them can attend college and law school and continue in their path of service.